Trump announces emergency authorization of ‘breakthrough’ coronavirus treatment -

 Trump announces emergency authorization of ‘breakthrough’ coronavirus treatment

-President Trump on Sunday granted an emergency authorization for the usage of convalescent plasma to treat coronavirus patients, a treatment he dubbed a “major breakthrough.”
+President Trump on Sunday granted an emergency authorization for the usage of convalescent plasma to treat coronavirus patients, dubbing it a “major breakthrough.”

 White House press secretary Kayleigh McEnany announced Trump’s press conference in a Saturday-night tweet, writing it involved “a major therapeutic breakthrough on the China virus.”